-State laws differ whether non-moving violations even go on your driving record.
-If they are put on your motor vehicle record (MVR) then typically the non-moving violations will stay on it for the same amount of time as a moving violation.
+State laws differ on whether non-moving violations even go on your driving record.
+If they are put on your motor vehicle record (MVR), then the non-moving violations will typically stay on it for the same amount of time as a moving violation.

-In Ohio non-moving violations, such as not renewing your registration on time, may result in a ticket and a fine, but will not result in points being assessed against you, and will not show up on your OH MVR.
+In Ohio, non-moving violations, such as not renewing your registration on time, may result in a ticket and a fine but will not result in points being assessed against you and will not show up on your OH MVR.

-Get a low cost car insurance quote here with us.
+Get a low-cost car insurance quote.